bhavyaj12/mark9TravelRecommender/README.md

 # Travel Recommender
-Guide to some must see tourist spots in some popular destinations, created using React.js
+This is an app made with React.js that will serve as a comprehensive guide to some must see tourist spots in some popular destinations!